marriusco/liveimage/README.md

-# v4l2net Camera streaming/snapping for Linux
+# liveimage  (Animated JPG, Animated PNG)

-## Camera streaming Live to animated JPG or PNG .
+## Camera streamingive to animated JPG or PNG .
 ### Does not require javascript,
 ### Does not require video tags and or any other playback controls.
 ### Streams live right into the  IMG HTML element  &lt; img src='http://liveimage_ip:port' / &gt;.